 Place the rolls in the pan and cover with a clean damp towel and let them rest for another 30-45 minutes or until doubled in size.

 Making the flour paste for the cross

-Place the flour in a small bowl and add the flour a tablespoon time until you form a smooth, pipeable paste.
-Stop with the 5 tablespoon and wait a while for the mixture to loosen up before adding another tsp or so.
+Place the flour in a small bowl and add the water a tablespoon time until you form a smooth, pipeable paste.
+Stop with the 5 tablespoon and wait a while for the mixture to loosen up before adding another teaspoon or so.
 (I added a sixth tablespoon right away and ended up with a mixture that was thinner than I would have liked.)
 Pour the paste into a small freezer bag.
 Seal and cut an 1/8th to a 1/4 diameter hole in the bottom.
 Pipe straight lines horizontally and vertically

 Preheat oven to 375 F degrees.

 Bake for about 20 to 25 minutes or until golden brown.

 Making the sugar syrup